Nothing Communicates “You’ll Love Working Here” Better Than Employee Testimonials. Here’s An Example.

 Not all candidates are the same.
 In fact, their candidates fall into three main groups:

 - Seasoned professionals

-What’s more, these different groups have very different ideas about benefits and perks. high school grads, for example, are looking for entry-level positions, including oppotunities for paid training and skills certification.
+What’s more, these different groups have very different ideas about benefits and perks.
+High school grads, for example, are looking for entry-level positions, including opportunities for paid training and skills certification.

 Many military techs, on the other hand, want to continue serving their country, and seek time off for reserve duty.

 So if we’ve already produced commercials, why do an employee testimonial video?
 Simple—we shot way more content than we could fit into 30 seconds.

 A video takes away those time constraints, and enables the employees to speak much more in depth about the company culture, the family-friendly atmosphere, and other details that may interest potential job applicants.

 And those details don’t change, so it’s evergreen content!

 So what’s the best use of employee testimonials?
 Your website is a good place to start—this content is ready made for a “Careers” or “About Us” page.

 Social media channels are another way to go, whether it’s the entire video or individual snippets taken from the footage.